 There is one excuse for a hyper-speed weapon: when two drums/eggbeaters go 'head-to-head' and their weapons meet, the faster weapon wins.
 If you're building a drum/eggbeater and expect to fight a lot of other similar weapons you might want to keep a few thousand extra RPM in reserve.
 The rest of the time you're much better off to throttle the weapon back and charge hard.|

-Q: How much 'bite' is enough?
-How do I calculate 'bite'?
+Q: How do I calculate 'bite'?

 A: Bite is the maximum depth of opponent insertion into the arc of a spinning weapon at a given weapon RPM and forward velocity.
 You'll get that maximum bite rarely, just like 13 black only comes around rarely on a roulette wheel.
 Sometimes your luck will be very poor and you'll hit your opponent just as an impactor is facing them and get no bite at all!
 On average, you'll get half the max bite -- less as your attack speed drops.